 What are the Best Credit Cards for Military Veterans?
 What Should I Look For in a Military Credit Card?

-The best credit cards for veterans are going to depend quite a bit on your lifestyle as a military veteran.
+The best credit cards for veterans will depend quite a bit on your lifestyle as a military veteran.
 What makes the most sense for one vet may not make good sense for the next one.

-Defining your priorities on how you’re going to use a credit card can help steer you in the right direction.
-For example, do you know what expenses you want to use a credit card for?
+Defining your priorities on how you will use a credit card can help steer you in the right direction.
+For example, what expenses do you want to use a credit card for?
 Are there certain benefits you think are more desirable than others?
 For example, how important are no annual fees, interest rates, or cash-back offers to you?

-There are lots of cards out there with a variety of parameters attached to them, so you need to do a little homework before deciding which card or cards you’ll want to use.
+There are many cards out there with various parameters attached to them, so you need to do a little homework before deciding which card or cards you’ll want to use.

 Here are some examples we found based on lifestyle options for you.

 If you travel a lot, the American Express Platinum Card has a high annual fee, but you’ll make up those fees through other card benefits.
-The Platinum Card has a large sign-up bonus (anywhere from 60,000 to 75,000 points) and you’ll earn more points after you reach spending levels.
+The Platinum Card has a large bonus offer (bonus_miles_full), and you’ll earn more points after you reach spending levels.
 The card will more than pay for itself if you plan a major overseas vacation or take advantage of Uber discounts, airline fee discounts, aireport lounge acess, and Global Entry or TSA Precheck programs.
+(Enrollment Required for Select Benefits)

 Veteran business owners should consider the American Express Business Gold Card.
-Cardholders earn a 70,000 point sign-up bonus after making $10,000 in purchases.
-You also get 4x points for the two expense categories with the most purchases in a given month, meaning you get rewarded for where you spend most frequently which should more than offset the $295 annual fee.
+Cardholders You also get 4x points on two select categories (1x is earned for other purchases), meaning you get rewarded for where you spend most frequently which should more than offset the annual fee (applies to first $150,000 in combined purchases from the 2 categories).
 Another great benefit is the pay-over-time option for purchases over $100 that helps business owners manage cash flow.

-The Blue Cash Preferred Card from American Express gives cardholders 6% cash-back on groceries (up to $6,000/year), 6% back on streaming subscriptions, 3% back on gas, and 1% for all other purchases.
-That’s a great deal for only a $95 annual fee.
+The gives cardholders 6% cash-back at U.S. supermarkets (up to $6,000/year), 6% back on U.S. streaming subscriptions, 3% back at U.S. gas stations, and 1% for other purchases.
+That’s a great deal for a card with a

-A great all-around military friendly card is the USAA Rewards Visa Signature Card.
-You’ll get 2,500 bonus points after your first purchase, travel protection in the form of secondary coverage for car rentals, trip cancellations or disruptions, and daily baggage reimbursement.
-It’s also worth noting there is no annual fee or a foreign transaction fee if you travel overseas.
+A great all-around military-friendly card is the USAA Rewards Visa Signature Card.
+You’ll get 2,500 bonus points after your first purchase, travel protection through secondary coverage for car rentals, trip cancellations or disruptions, and daily baggage reimbursement.
+It’s also worth noting that there is no annual or foreign transaction fee if you travel overseas.

 Thanks for reading… If we’re missing any credit card companies, feel free to leave the specifics in the comments!